Magnitude 5.7 earthquake strikes Mauna Loa volcano on Hawaii's Big Island; no tsunami expected

 Mauna Loa last erupted in late 2022.
 It’s one of five volcanoes that make up the Big Island, which is the southernmost in the Hawaiian archipelago.

-The Hawaiian Volcano Observatory said the earthquake was caused by the weight of the Hawaiian Islands on the Earth’s surface — a type of earthquake that occurs occasionally in the islands, which have been built by successive volcanic eruptions over millions of years.
+Earthquakes can occur in Hawaii for a variety of reasons, including magma moving under the surface.
+In Friday’s case, scientists believe the likely cause was the weight of the Hawaiian Islands bending and stressing the Earth’s crust and upper mantle.

+That's what caused a magnitude 6.9 earthquake that struck off Kiholo Bay on the Big Island's northwest coast in 2006.
+That temblor damaged roads and buildings and knocked out power as far away as Honolulu, on the island of Oahu, about 200 miles (322 kilometers) to the north.

-The observatory said the earthquake didn’t affect either Mauna Loa or neighboring Kilauea volcano, and that its intensity wouldn’t damage buildings or infrastructure.
+The observatory said Friday's earthquake didn't affect either Mauna Loa or a neighboring volcano, Kilauea.

+Jessica Ferracane, a spokesperson at Hawaii Volcanoes National Park, said there was no apparent damage to its roads or visitor centers.
+Earthquakes are not uncommon, she said, but this one was “much more intense” than usual.

 The Big Island is mostly rural and hosts cattle ranches, coffee farms and resort hotels.
-But it is also home to a few small cities, including the county seat of Hilo, which has a population of roughly 45,000.
+But it also has a few small cities, including the county seat of Hilo, population 45,000.

-Some shaking could be felt in Honolulu on the island of Oahu, which is about 200 miles (322 kilometers) to the north.
-The earthquake came shortly after 10 a.m.

-Big Island Mayor Mitch Roth was in Honolulu at a cardiologist appointment and initially thought he was experiencing side effects from a procedure: “All of a sudden I felt like I was getting dizzy.”
+Friday's earthquake could be felt in Honolulu.
+Big Island Mayor Mitch Roth was at a cardiologist appointment there and initially thought he was experiencing side effects from a procedure: “All of a sudden I felt like I was getting dizzy.”

 He said he immediately got on the phone with his emergency management officials when he realized it was an earthquake, and that he was heading to the Honolulu airport to try to get an earlier flight back.